aleip/eealocatorplots/README_instructions.txt

-A) This is a list of the steps to deal with the inventory data and to produce plots, etc:
+A) This is a list of the steps to follow to deal with the inventory data and to produce plots, etc:

 1.- Unzip 'D:\dev\ghginventory\2019\eealocator\CRF_MMR_20190508.zip'